 - A member of management — Fill in the name of any safety engineers or industrial hygienists on the job.
 If not, provide OSHA with the site manager’s name or the highest-ranking company official on the job.
 Leave it blank if you’re unsure who to nominate, and the inspector will ask for the “person in charge.”

-- Type of business — OSHA focuses on certain industries for special attention, and an inspector may wish to examine the hazards of your industry before an inspection.
+- Type of business — OSHA focuses on specific industries for special attention, and an inspector may wish to examine the hazards of your industry before an inspection.

 If you are an authorized representative of affected employees, you should mention the name of the organization you represent.

-OSHA divides all complaints into two categories, inspection complaints, and investigative complaints.
+OSHA divides all complaints into two categories, inspection complaints and investigative complaints.
 After receiving a complaint, OSHA inspectors will always visit the workplace.
-OSHA will always contact the employer after conducting an investigation.
-It will then detail the complaint, and provide recommendations for correcting it.
-Employers can either deny a problem exists or claim that they are addressing it.
-They get 5 days to submit their response.
+Likewise, OSHA will always contact the employer after conducting an investigation.
+It will then detail the complaint and provide recommendations for correcting it.
+Employers can either deny a problem exists or claim they are addressing it.
+5 Days are given to submit their response.